leikind/cryppo_ex/README.md

 * Command line interface like for Cryppo.js
 * Add functions which list (1) available encryption strategies (2) available key derivation strategies
 * check the compatibility with yaml with binaries from ruby, there can be a problem with the tag
-* better Elixir style: the data should always be the first argument
 * behaviour for key derivation strategies just like for encryption strategies
 * proper readme
 * serialization protocol